Deyson19/appRickAndMorty-angular/README.md

 # App Rick and Morty

-App completa: Consumir API de Rick y Morty con Angular
+App: API Rick and Morty - English Version

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.11.